Cat management & control in the City of Tea Tree Gully

 All cars should wear a rego tag and micro chip also locked up at night as mine are also sick of cats jumping over my fence as soon as it gets dark trying to get in my bird cage also seeing cats kill wild life please make it change what's good for dogs is good for cats also make and female cats should be desexed except for licenced breeders enough is enough

-GLoria McCann asked 11 months ago
+GLoria McCann asked over 1 year ago

 Hi Gloria,